 I will provide additional readings, activities, and selected PowerPoint presentations in your modules on Canvas.
-At the beginning of each module you will see a creatively-named "Read This First" page, which you need to read through before you begin.
+At the beginning of each module you will see a creatively-named "Read This First" section, which you need to read through before you begin.
 It will summarize the events you'll be looking at, as well as the points that you should be thinking about as you commence your readings.
-There will be a one day overlap in that your upcoming module will open a day before the module that you're currently working on is over, with a new module being posted every Saturday, and scheduled to close the Sunday night of the next weekend (so 8 days total for each).
+Each module will open on the date noted on the reading schedule at the bottom of the syllabus.
+There will be a one day overlap in that your upcoming module will open a day before the module that you're currently working on is over.